Zaid-Iqbal/IITStudentMarketPlaceIPRO/Product Design Document.md

 ## **How we will productively solve disagreement**

-- We will use Github for version control.
-Team-members will push their finished code to a branch to ensure the main branch remains bug-free.

 - We will talk it out and understand the perspective of our fellow team members.

 - If we cannot figure it out, we will ask our professor to mediate or have a group vote